dorpga/dorpga.github.io/_posts/2017-12-14-Closed-vs-Open-Source-Software.md

 - opensource
 ---

-Software can either be open or closed source.
-Open source means that anyone can fetch, edit and compile the software without paying a fee.
-Closed source means that the source code of the program is not publicly available.
-Both of these source code distribution models have their pros and cons.
+There is and has been a debate about open and closed source software and which is the superior software model.
+In this post I will be talking about the pros and cons of both models.

 ## Open Source
+Open source means that anyone can fetch, edit and compile the software without paying a fee.
 Popular open source projects include [Linux](http://kernel.org), [Apache Web Server](http://httpd.apache.org), [GIMP](https://gimp.org) and [7-zip](http://7-zip.org).
 ### Free (as in cost)
 I'll get this one out of the way first.
 A major reason people use OSS (Open Source Software) over CSS (Closed Source Software) is that it usually has no cost.
 This is evident by the fact that most people who use OSS do not donate to the creators of the projects.
 If you use OSS, please donate to the individual projects and not through a organization like the [FSF](http://fsf.org) because the FSF will use it to buy more overpriced libreboot computers (EDIT: They do not buy 100% free software computers as shown buy their list of expenses for 2015 which includes HP Servers and Desktops).
 ### Free (as in freedom)